 The Mortgage Industry In 2023

-This threatened new business as brokers and lenders began refocusing their efforts on refinancing options instead.
+This threatened new business, as brokers and lenders began refocusing their efforts on refinancing options.

-The January 2023 RICS UK Residential Survey results continue to depict a muted market backdrop.
+The January 2023 RICS UK Residential Survey results depict a muted market backdrop.
 New buyer demand, sales, new listings, and prices are all reported to be on a downward trend.

 However, when assessing the mortgage industry in 2023, there is still light at the end of the tunnel.
-Recent figures show that several lenders offer mortgages with fixed rates as low as one per cent, which could attract potential borrowers and help rejuvenate the market.
+Recent figures show that several lenders offer mortgages with fixed rates as low as 1%, which could attract potential borrowers and help rejuvenate the market.
 In addition, our previous blog covered schemes and products that can help first-time buyers get a mortgage.

-These initiatives and options provide financial assistance and have the potential to assist people in achieving their homeownership goals.
+These initiatives and options provide financial assistance and could help people achieve their homeownership goals.

 The article discussed products and schemes that can significantly help with getting a mortgage, such as the following;